AriesLL/ariesll.github.io/content/publication/2022_todaes/index.md

   - Xinyi Zhang
   - admin
   - Jingtong Hu
+publication: 2022 ACM Transactions on Design Automation of Electronic Systems (TODAES 22)
 abstract: Conventionally, DNN models are trained once in the cloud and deployed in edge devices such as cars, robots, or unmanned aerial vehicles (UAVs) for real-time inference.
 However, there are many cases that require the models to